pesho-ivanov/martinus.github.io/_posts/2022/2022-08-27-hashmap-bench-01.md

   * `0x0004000000000001` &rarr; `0x0004000000000001` `0000000000000100000000000000000000000000000000000000000000000001`

 String Types
-: String hashing performance is very fast, I believe it is based on `wyhash`.
+: String hashing performance is slow!
+It's much slower than `std::hash` and it seems to use by far the slowest string hashing algorithm of all hashes that I tested.

 <a name="absl__Hash" />